milad-s5/Joint-Object-Detection-and-Depth-Estimation-in-Image/README.md

 - Milad Samimifar: 400205577
 - Pooria Ashrafian: 96101227

-Object detection method that can simultaneously estimate the positions and depth of the objects from images
+Object detection method that can simultaneously estimate the positions and depth of the objects from images.
+(Based on NYU-Depth V2 dataset)

 ---